-Approximately 19km (12 miles) east of Westport, the village of Ballintubber sits on the Tóchar Phádraig, the ancient and well-travelled pilgrimage route to Croagh Patrick.
-Ballintubber, from Baile an Tobair, Irish Gaelic for “village of the well,” is named for the well where the St Patrick is said to have baptised his converts in the 4th century.
+Approximately 19km (12 miles) east of Westport, the village of Ballintubber sits on the Tóchar Phádraig, the ancient and well-traveled pilgrimage route to Croagh Patrick.
+Ballintubber, from Baile an Tobair, Irish Gaelic for “village of the well,” is named for the well where St Patrick is said to have baptised his converts in the 4th century.
 There is a stone alongside the well with an indentation, said to be the imprint of the saint’s knee.

 Ballintubber Abbey, where you will find the well, is the most famous historic site in the area.
 On the shores of Lough Carra, the abbey was built by Cathal O’Conor, King of Connacht, in 1216.
 It is the only church in Ireland, still operating, that was founded by an Irish King.

 Tiobaid na Loinge, son of Risteárd an Iarainn Bourke and Granuaile, who owned Rockfleet Castle and Burrishoole Abbey, is buried at Ballintubber Abbey.